A topic from the subject of Nomenclature in Chemistry.

 - Suffix: -oic acid

-- Example: CH3COOH (ethanoic acid)
+- Example: CH3COOH (ethanoic acid or acetic acid)

 Key Points: